Ahmed-Badr01/Sentiment-Analysis-with-BERT/README.md

-# Sentiment Analysis with BERT
+## Sentiment Analysis with BERT

+# To-do:
-To-do: Fix the documentation.
+- Finish fixing the documentation.